EvenToNight/auto-i18n/README.md

 ## Features

 - 🌍 Automatic translation to multiple languages
-- 🔄 Preserves existing translations (only translates new/updated keys)
-- 🚫 Skip specific strings with `[ignorei18n]` comments
+- 🚫 Preserve custom translations with `[ignorei18n]` in destination files
 - 📦 Auto-commits and pushes translations
 - ⚡ Smart change detection (only runs when source file changes)